icirauqui/icirauqui/README.md

 # 💫 About Me:
-👋 Hi, I’m @icirauqui<br>👀 I’m interested in everything<br>🌱 I’m currently learning all I can<br>🔭 I’m currently working on ML stuff<br>👯 I’m looking to collaborate on cool stuff<br>💬 Ask me about anything<br>📫 Reach me by mail at icirauqui@gmail.com<br>:link: Find me on LinkedIn at https://www.linkedin.com/in/cirauquiv/<br>
+👋 Hi, I’m Íñigo<br>👀 I’m interested in mostly everything<br>🌱 I’m currently learning all I can<br>🔭 while working on ML and CV stuff<br>👯 I’m always looking to collaborate on cool stuff<br>💬 Ask me about anything<br>📫 Reach me by mail at icirauqui@gmail.com<br>:link: Find me on LinkedIn at https://www.linkedin.com/in/cirauquiv/<br>

 ## 🌐 Socials: